- Machine mark removal and rust removal

 RPM chromium corundum ceramic deburring media has more rapid cutting capacity than general ceramic media.

 3P granule with micro-crystalline structure finishes small recesses and holes.
-It polishes and light cutting in one step.
+It polishes and lights cutting in one step.

 High density tumbling media is ideal for the isotropic finishing process.